 Utilities won’t pay you extra for your extra electricity

 Most utility companies offer net metering.
 With net metering, your utility company will credit your bill for any excess electricity generated from your solar energy system.
-While an oversized system might mean more net metering credits on your account, you aren’t going to realize the benefit of those credits unless you’re using them down the line.
+While a larger system might mean more net metering credits on your account, you aren’t going to realize the benefit of those credits unless you’re using them down the line.
 If you’re not using the credits, they’ll either exist as an ongoing credit on your bill or will expire after a certain amount of time.
 The specifics of how long you’ll get to keep net metering credits depends on your utility company’s policy.

 A common misconception is that utilities will pay your money for any excess electricity generated from your solar panel system.
 However, the large majority of utility companies will not pay people out for net metering credits.
 In the rare instance that your utility will buyout your extra net metering credits, the rate they will pay for them will be substantially lower than what you originally received for the net metering credit (which is typically retail price).